jupl/btc-angular/README.md

 Create a new Cordova project using [cordova-cli](https://github.com/apache/cordova-cli).
 - Package and name options are optional, which uses the default Cordova options.
 If you specify `name`, you must also specify `package`.
 - Project will reside in `cordova/`.
 If an existing project exists when running this task, it will be replaced with a new one.
-- Cordova-specific files are added to `app/assets`.
-(These files will be ignored if a non-Cordova web build is made.)
-Do not remove these files.
+- `config.xml` is added to `app/assets`.
+(This file will be ignored if a non-Cordova web build is made.)
+Do not remove this file.
-- It is recommended for your web app to not depend on any files in `app/assets/res`.

 #### `cordova:add device=[device]` / `cordova:rem device=[device]`
 Add/remove specified device support to the Cordova project.